We will resume on Questions Nos. 38 and 41, which are being taken together.

 Tourism, agrifood and fisheries essentially are the west of Ireland.
 That is our most vulnerable region.
 It cannot take the hit and is going to need direct supports, immediately.
 It will not be sufficient for supports to be delivered three or six months after the event happens.
 They need to be ready to go pretty quickly in the event that the worst does happen.
 On the third of farms that may go under in the event of a no-deal Brexit, the Central Bank, when asked this morning if direct supports should be provided where those farms are viable, answered that they should.
 To get these businesses and sectors over the initial hump and to try to survive the initial impact of a no-deal Brexit, direct supports will be required immediately.
 It was disappointing to see that the Government line had shifted slightly.
 Initially we were led to believe there would be significant funds from the European Union to help Ireland deal with the worst impact of Brexit.
 It now appears that the State will be picking up most of the tab.
 Other member states will be affected but we will be the most affected.
 It is a reasonable request from Ireland as a member of the bloc, the European Union and the wider community to ask for support.
 That help and support would be forthcoming to other member states where they faced different challenges.
 We would not see them wanting, either.
 If we are to be left to our own devices and on our own in this, it is less than desirable.
 A strong argument should be made for greater supports from the European Union.

-The one thing that has been a common thread throughout the Brexit negotiations for the last three years is that Ireland has not been left on her own.
+The one thing that has been a common thread throughout the Brexit negotiations for the last three years is that Ireland has not been left on its own.
 We have had extraordinary solidarity from other EU member states and from the EU institutions.
 That continues, as lately as yesterday, from President Juncker and the Luxembourg Prime Minister.
 Virtually every EU leader who speaks on Brexit talks about Ireland and the need for solidarity.
 In a no-deal scenario, I expect there will be solidarity too.
 We know that in the context of funding, particularly around agriculture, there will be a financial package of support in the event of a no-deal Brexit.
 Commissioner Hogan has outlined that, although not the detail of it - I accept that.
 We also know that there is funding available for people who may be losing employment as a result of the shock of a no-deal Brexit.
 Along with that, we know we are going to have to access a lot of financial resources ourselves.
 We are designing a budget accordingly.
 As the Taoiseach said earlier, we would rather be borrowing money to keep people in employment than doing so to pay for social welfare because people have lost their jobs.
-We want to focus the support schemes on keeping business going and keeping people in employment as best we can as we get through the disruption that will undoubtedly happen after a no-deal Brexit.
+We want to focus the support schemes on keeping businesses going and keeping people in employment as best we can as we get through the disruption that will undoubtedly happen after a no-deal Brexit.

 Middle East Issues